bmustiata/version-manager-py/README.md

 ## File Matchers

-There are currently only four file matchers:
+There are currently only three file matchers:

 ### RegExp File Matcher